-a.
-Suspension without Pay
+2. Suspension without Pay

-An employee may be suspended without pay for violating these Personnel Rules and Regulations.
-An employee may be suspended for up to thirty (30) workdays in one (1) calendar year.
-The duration of a suspension shall depend upon the nature of the offense.
+An employee may be suspended without pay for violating these Personnel Rules and Regulations or any other City policy.
+An employee may be suspended for up to ten (10) workdays in one (1) calendar year.
+The Department Director shall prepare the unpaid suspension paperwork.
+It shall be presented to the employee in a private meeting.